Environmentalists sue over Endangered Species Act rollbacks

 “In the midst of an unprecedented extinction crisis, the Trump administration is eviscerating our most effective wildlife protection law,” Rebecca Riley, legal director of the nature program at the Natural Resources Defense Council, said in a statement.
 “These regulatory changes will place vulnerable species in immediate danger — all to line the pockets of industry.
 We are counting on the courts to step in before it’s too late.”

+Nicholas Goodwin, a spokesman for the U.S. Department of the Interior, criticized the lawsuit.

+“It is unsurprising that those who repeatedly seek to weaponize the Endangered Species Act — instead of use it as a means to recover imperiled species — would choose to sue,” Goodwin said.
+“We will see them in court, and we will be steadfast in our implementation of this important act with the unchanging goal of conserving and recovering species.”

-Christina Meister, a spokesperson for the U.S. Fish and Wildlife Service, declined to comment.
-Spokespeople for the Department of the Interior and National Marine Fisheries Service did not immediately respond to requests for comment.
+Christina Meister, a spokeswoman for the U.S. Fish and Wildlife Service, declined to comment.
+Spokespeople for the National Marine Fisheries Service did not immediately respond to requests for comment.

 Under the enforcement changes, officials for the first time will be able to publicly attach a cost to saving an animal or plant.
 Blanket protections for creatures newly listed as threatened will be removed.
 Among several other changes, the action could allow the government to disregard the possible impact of climate change, which conservation groups call a major and growing threat to wildlife.